The short version

 The valuation problem

 Physical condition matters enormously.
 A renovated kitchen adds value.
 A damaged roof reduces it.
 AVMs can’t see these things.
-Even Zillow’s Zestimate, one of the most sophisticated AVMs available, has error rates below 1.9% for off-market homes.
+Even Zillow’s Zestimate, one of the most advanced AVMs available, has error rates below 1.9% for off-market homes.
 Sounds reasonable until you do the math: that’s still nearly a $10,000 error on a $500,000 property.
-The best AVMs like HouseCanary cover 136 million U.S. residential properties with a reported ~2.5% median error rate, but they rely on comparable sales data and statistical models, missing the fine-grained judgment that experienced appraisers apply during physical inspections.
+The best AVMs like Jeremy Sicklick’s HouseCanary cover 136 million U.S. residential properties with a reported ~2.5% median error rate, but they rely on comparable sales data and statistical models.
+They miss the fine-grained judgment that experienced appraisers apply during physical inspections.

 Market volatility compounds the problem.
 During rapid price changes, AVMs lag behind reality.
 They’re trained on historical data, so they miss inflection points.
 When markets shift fast, valuations become guesses.

-Unique properties break the model completely.
+Unique properties break the model.
 Luxury homes, properties with extensive amenities, anything outside the typical.
-No frame of reference.
+No reference point.
+Will AVMs ever handle these?
+Not reliably.

 The emerging consensus is that property valuation AI doesn’t replace expertise.
 It amplifies what skilled professionals accomplish.
 The hybrid approach delivers speed and consistency while maintaining the careful judgment that pure automation lacks.

 Regulatory constraints add another layer.
 Lenders need defensible valuations for major transactions.
-An AVM providing an estimate doesn’t meet that bar when significant money is at stake.
+An AVM providing an estimate doesn’t meet that bar when major money is at stake.

 Where AI real estate applications actually work